 Stress is a part of life—but it doesn’t have to be your life.
-If you walk into your office every morning feeling totally frazzled, it’s time for a wake-up call: Your anxiety-ridden life is taking a toll on your health (and more specifically, your heart, according to this study).
+If you walk into your office every morning feeling totally frazzled, it’s time for a wake-up call: Your anxiety-ridden life is taking a toll on your health (and more specifically, your heart, according to a researcn review).
 Stuff happens—we get it.
 But you don’t have to let your demanding boss or ridiculous client get the best of you.
 Instead, just a few small things can instantly lower your rapidly boiling stress levels according to science.
 Keep flipping for seven things you can do now to instantly de-stress!

 Ever heard of the term Relaxation Response?
 It was coined from a book of the same name, authored by Dr. Herbert Benson.
 In it, he describes this response as your personal ability to release chemicals and brain signals that make your muscles and organs slow down and increase blood flow to the brain.
 Basically, it’s the opposite of the “fight or flight” response some people are naturally inclined to.
 Dr. Benson found that the use of the Relaxation Response can even help health problems caused by chronic stress, like fibromyalgia, insomnia, hypertension, anxiety disorders, or more.
 One part of the Relaxation Response is just breathing—being aware of your breaths, and ultimately calming yourself.